ptsteadman/notebook/stories/a-quiet-new-voice.md

 Feyerabend with a bit of pity, and had asked passive-aggressive questions like "what applications do you see for this", etc.

-And now she felt validated: Addison Chen's direct semantic IO project was valuable, and apparently her contributions to it were also valuable.
+And now she felt validated: recieving Addison's email inviting her to work in  Addison Chen's direct semantic IO project was valuable, and apparently her contributions to it were also valuable.
 She would contribute new understanding to the world.
 Feyerabend felt more certain of this than anything else in the world, and this meant that a deep dark hole in her